'An unimaginable scene': Survivors describe Libya floods

 Eventually, Amna was able to escape the building with all three siblings, after the floodwaters lowered.
 Her street had disappeared completely.
 "It was like the earth had split open," she said.
 "Only a cavity left where the street used to be."

-A neighbour she knew slipped and disappeared into the water in front of their eyes, her husband and son unable to save her, Amna said.
+A neighbour she knew slipped and disappeared into the water in front of them, her husband and son unable to save her, Amna said.
 She heard that her best friend, Aisha, had not made it.

 Amna and her siblings walked for hours to higher ground, passing bodies on the way.
 The death toll from the catastrophe looks set to rise significantly.
 Husam Abdelgawi, the accountant, said he had already counted at least 30 friends among the dead, and more than 200 acquaintances.
 "It is a miracle that I survived," he said.

-The damage to Derna itself is catastrophic.
-Entire neighbourhoods have been destroyed.
+Mohamed al-Menfi from Libya's internationally-recognised government in the western city of Tripoli said he had asked the country's attorney general to investigate - anyone whose actions or failure to act were responsible for the dams' collapse should be held accountable, he said.

+The World Meteorological Organization said most loss of life could have been prevented if Libya had a functioning weather agency - "They could have issued warnings.
+The emergency management authorities would have been able to carry out evacuation of the people.
+And we could have avoided most of the human casualties," said WMO head Petteri Taalashe.

 Many survivors are waiting desperately for news of loved ones.
 Others are mourning, for the dead and for Derna.

 "I don't think I can ever go back," Amna said.
 "Those streets were my whole life.
 We knew every corner of the city.
 Now it's gone."